 Customer relationships are the most valuable resource a company has, thus building and maintaining those relationships deserves significant consideration as an essential business decision for success.
 After all, when your brand fails in any aspect of your business, and, that’s bound to happen occasionally, a strong relationship weathers the storm.
 Here are some tactics for building strong relationships with customers, employees, and other stakeholders [source]:

-- Open communication – two-way communication that shows respect, value, and consideration go a long way toward building relationships.
+- Open communication – two-way communication that shows respect, value, and consideration goes a long way toward building relationships.
 Tailoring messaging to different target audiences and, when possible, using personalization in your messaging helps build strong relationships.

 - Meet or exceed expectations – keep your promises realistic and strive to always exceed your promises